-All models of the 6th drive controller generation feature an i^2t model - a computational model for thermal monitoring of the motor.
+The drive controller has an i^2t model of the motor, a computational model for thermal monitoring of the motor.
 To activate it and set up the protective function, configure the following settings (deviating from the presets): U10 = 2: Warning and U11 = 1.00 s.
-This model can be used instead of or in addition to temperature-monitored motor protection.
+This model can be used instead of or in addition to motor temperature monitoring.